 There are limited data on the efficacy of FAI surgery in adolescents.
 Fabricant, et al. (2012) reported on a small, retrospective case series of FAI surgery in adolescents.
 The investigators retrospectively reviewed the records of 27 hips in 21 patients 19 years of age or younger who underwent arthroscopic treatment for FAI between 2007 and 2008.
 From the records the investigators extracted demographic data, operative details, complications, and preoperative and postoperative modified Harris hip scores (HHS) and the Hip Outcome Score (HOS).
 The minimum followup was 1 year (average, 1.5 years; range, 1-2.5 years).
 The investigators reported that modified HHS improved by an average of 21 points, the activities of daily living subset of the HOS improved by an average of 16 points, and the sports outcome subset of the HOS improved by an average of 32 points.
 The investigators stated that all patients' self-reported ability to engage in their preoperative level of athletic competition improved.
 In 24 hips that underwent cam decompression, the mean alpha-angle improved from 64° ± 16° to 40° ± 5.3° postoperatively.
 The investigators concluded that they found short-term improvements in HOS and HHS with no complications for arthroscopic treatment of FAI in our cohort of adolescent athletes.

-There is limited evidence of the efficacy of FAI surgery in older patients.
+There is emerging evidence of the efficacy of FAI surgery in older patients.
 Javed and O'Donnell (2011) reported on a small retrospective case series of FAI surgery in patients over 60 years of age.
 The investigators reviewed the clinical outcome of arthroscopic femoral osteochondroplasty for cam femoroacetabular impingement performed between August 2005 and March 2009 in a series of 40 patients over 60 years of age.
 The group comprised 26 men and 14 women with a mean age of 65 years (60 to 82).
 The mean follow-up was 30 months (12 to 54).
 The mean modified Harris hip score improved by 19.2 points (95% confidence interval 13.6 to 24.9; p < 0.001) while the mean non-arthritic hip score improved by 15.0 points (95% confidence interval 10.9 to 19.1, p < 0.001).
 Seven patients underwent total hip replacement after a mean interval of 12 months (6 to 24 months) at a mean age of 63 years (60 to 70).
 The investigatorrs reported that the overall level of satisfaction was high with most patients indicating that they would undergo similar surgery in the future to the contralateral hip, if indicated.
 No serious complications occurred.